 Literally meaning “black Hens”, Swedish Svarthöna (or Svart Honas if you prefer) are completely black with a stunning sheen of beetle green.
 The best have black combs, wattles, face and legs, and even their skin, flesh and bones are black.
 They can be rather variable both in type and the amount of black they show, as some tend to more of a mulberry coloured comb.
 I have acquired some new cockerels to put with my 2017 hatched pullets, and will be selecting for good conformation as well as colour in 2018.

-I have 2 spare cocks from last year at £8 each and several spare cockerels bred in 2018 available for sale, but no spare pullets or hens.
-Cockerels are £12 each.
+I have spare cockerels from last year (2018) at £10 each, but no spare pullets or hens.

 Svarthöna are sometimes confused with the Ayam Cemani, which is also a fibromelanistic breed.